Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I grew up with Salisbury Steak being one of my mom's specialties.
 I never until today thought about making it.
 I gave it a try, and it turned out to be such an easy recipe and so tasty.
 I think you all will find this easy and so delicious.

 Mix all steak ingredients together.
 Shape into patties.
 Place in 9x13 inch pan.
 Heat sauce ingredients until butter melts.
 Pour over meat and cover.
 Bake at 350 degrees F for 45 minutes.
-If desired, add 1 can (4oz.) sliced mushrooms and 1 tsp. pimentos the last 10 minutes or cooking.

 The sauce this meat cooks in is extra delicious!